mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step15.md

     - Let's see if the pod is created:
       `kubectl get pods`{{execute}}

-3. There are ways to delete the above deployment
+3. There are two methods to delete the above deployment
    -  Using the manifest/resource file:

       `kubectl delete -f ~/nginx-deploy.yaml`{{execute}}